 - Other psychotic disorders

-From there, you’ll be referred to a mental health professional who will provide you with an interview and assessment.
+From there, you’ll be referred to a mental health professional who will provide an interview and assessment.
 While scientists still aren’t sure what exactly causes a delusional disorder, there are some key factors a psychiatrist will take note of.
 These include:

 - Biological – Research has found that abnormal brain activity in regions responsible for perception and thinking may be connected with delusional disorder symptoms. ¹⁷